About this event

 D5: Unlocking the Code: Speaking Up, Conflicts of interest and AMS

 The session will include an update on the introduction of Thematic Reviews of actuarial work as part of the implementation of the Actuarial Monitoring Scheme.
-We will provide insight into the background to the decision following our 2018 consultation, how the programme will work for those Members and organisations involved in reviews and will provide some examples of likely outputs.
+We will provide insight into the background to the decision following our 2018 consultation, discuss the thematic review topics and how members can get involved.

-Speakers: Leisha Watson and Judith Joy, The Institute and Faculty of Actuaries
+Speakers: Leisha Watson, Institute and Faculty of Actuaries

 D6: Disruption in the Life sector: How are UK Life insurers turning threats into opportunities?